cbasah/image-collect/README.md

 # image-collect

-This simple python script is to poll an image from a URL and combine them into a gif sequence.
+This simple python script is to download an image from a URL and combine it into a gif sequence of previously-downloaded images.

 Create a `.env` file in the project's root directory with following environment variables: